 Gbati Kossi AGBO

-Kossi became the West Africa Cluster Lead in May 2019.
+Kossi became the West Africa Regional Director in May 2019.
 He joined Tearfund in 2013 as the Programme Coordinator for Mali, and subsequently became the Country Director for Mali.
 Previously, he has held leadership positions in a small Christian NGO and Compassion International in Togo, and has also held several consultancy roles for SEL France.
 Kossi is married to Pascaline and they have three children.
 He attends the Assemblies Of God Church, Temple des Oliviers, Cocody-Palmeraie in Abidjan.

 Southern and East Africa